Ateez: 2019: Breakthrough, first tour, and first studio album

 On January 3, 2019, Ateez announced their first comeback EP, Treasure EP.2: Zero to One, with a teaser photo on their social media accounts.
 The EP was released on January 15, alongside a music video for the lead single "Say My Name".
 A music video for the track "Hala Hala (Hearts Awakened, Live Alive)" from the EP was released on February 7.

 On January 24, Ateez announced their first tour, The Expedition Tour, with March dates in five American cities: New York City, Chicago, Dallas, Atlanta, and Los Angeles.
 The tour was then extended through April with the addition of European shows in London, Lisbon, Paris, Berlin, Amsterdam, Milan, Budapest, Stockholm, Warsaw, and Moscow.
 All American and European shows reportedly sold out.
 On May 17, Ateez performed at their first joint K-pop concert, KCON 2019 Japan, in Chiba, Japan.
-In early June, The Expedition Tour was extended again, this time visiting Australian cities Melbourne and Sydney in August.
+In early June, The Expedition Tour was extended again to visit Australian cities Melbourne and Sydney in August.

 Ateez released their third EP, Treasure EP.3: One to All, on June 10.
 The lead single, "Wave", was selected via fan vote, winning in the competition over "Illusion".
 Music videos for both songs were released on the same day.
 On June 20, Ateez won their first music program award on M Countdown for "Wave", winning a second time on The Show five days later.
 On July 8, music video for the track "Aurora" was released.
-Ateez performed at KCON events in New York City and Los Angeles in July and August respectively, and received the Soribada Award for Best Performance on August 20.
+Ateez performed at KCON events in New York City and Los Angeles in July and August, respectively, and received the Soribada Award for Best Performance on August 20.

 On September 18, Ateez announced their third comeback with Treasure EP.Fin: All to Action, their first studio album.
 It was released on October 8 with a music video for lead single "Wonderland".
 The album sold 165,479 physical copies in South Korea in 2019 and became the first Ateez album to reach number one on the weekly Gaon Albums Chart.
 On November 3, Ateez won the Best Korean Act award at the 2019 MTV Europe Music Awards.

 On November 10, they released their first Japanese-language music video for the song "Utopia", originally a track on Treasure EP.3.
 On December 4, their debut Japanese album Treasure EP.
 Extra: Shift the Map was released, and they won the Worldwide Fans' Choice Award at the Mnet Asian Music Awards in Nagoya, Japan on the same day.